Faradee/post-board-react/README.md

 It's an app where i want to implement most of the average forum functionality with small features on the side there and there.

-For the time being i'm using JSON server as the project's database.
+For the time being i'm using JSON server as the project's database, db.json is the database file.

 Any feedback regarding the project is welcome. :)